-4. Unless otherwise required by the Coastal Act, the community development director shall act on all required permits within one hundred and twenty days of receipt of a complete application.
+4. Unless otherwise required by the Coastal Act, the community development director shall act on all required permits within sixty days of receipt of a complete application.

 B. Noncompliant Proposals.
-If the requirements in this chapter are not met, the proposed accessory dwelling unit cannot be approved under this chapter.
+If the requirements in this chapter are not met, the proposed accessory dwelling unit or junior accessory dwelling unit cannot be approved under this chapter.
 Notwithstanding the foregoing, applicants may seek approval of the unit, addition, or renovation under the city’s generally applicable standards and procedures, including a variance pursuant to Chapter 18.23.

 C. Conversion of Existing Residence.
 An existing residence, in conformance with the above regulations, may be converted to an accessory dwelling unit in conjunction with development of a new primary dwelling unit.

 D. Existing Accessory Dwelling Unit.
-An existing accessory dwelling unit may be enlarged or modified only in accordance with the requirements of this section.
+An existing accessory dwelling unit or junior accessory dwelling unit may be enlarged or modified only in accordance with the requirements of this section.

 E. Density.
-To the extent required by California Government Code Section 65852.2, an accessory dwelling unit built in conformance with this section does not count toward the allowed density for the lot upon which the accessory dwelling unit is located.
+To the extent required by California Government Code Section 65852.2, an accessory dwelling unit or junior accessory dwelling unit built in conformance with this section does not count toward the allowed density for the lot upon which the unit is located.

 F. General Plan and Zoning Designations.
-Accessory dwelling units approved in compliance with this chapter are a residential use that is consistent with the city’s general plan, local coastal land use plan, and zoning ordinance.
+Accessory dwelling units and junior accessory dwelling units approved in compliance with this chapter are a residential use that is consistent with the city’s general plan, local coastal land use plan, and zoning ordinance.

-18.33.030 Standards for wholly within existing development accessory dwelling units.development standards and use restrictions:
+18.33.030 Standards for streamlined accessory dwelling units.

+Pursuant to California Government Code Section 65852.2(e), the City shall approve the following streamlined accessory dwelling units if the specified development standards and use restrictions are met: